KristianColville1/raza-noodles/README.md

 <hr>

 #### Colors

-Here are the colors chosen for Raza Noodles.
-The color black was also used.
+Food is frequently connected with the colors orange and purple.
+The website's colors represent the fact that this is a business.

+Orange and purple are also excellent color contrasts.

+For the major contrast on the website, I used two darker hues.
+Dark purple with a hint of orange peel.
+The two are a perfect complement.

+All the colors chosen for Raza Noodles are listed below.
+For all pages, the color black was also applied to increase the accessibility score.
+Against most hues, black is the easiest to read.
+Because my off-white hue didn't work well in the footer, I went with black.

 ![Colors](/assets/images/ux-design/colors.png)